Meganathan24901243/AM_Modulation_using_phython/README.md

 2. Generate Time Axis: Create a time vector for the signal duration.
 3. Generate Message Signal: Define the message signal as a cosine wave.
 4. Compute the Integral of the Message Signal: Calculate the integral of the message signal over time.
-5. Generate FM Signal: Apply the AM modulation formula to obtain the modulated signal.
+5. Generate AM Signal: Apply the AM modulation formula to obtain the modulated signal.
 6. Plot the Signals: Use Matplotlib to plot the message signal, carrier signal, and modulated signal.

 Program